 Mothers and daughters should try to build a connection emotionally, through care for one another, love, trust, and empathy.
 A mother takes care of her daughter’s feelings in such a relationship, and a daughter considers her mother’s emotions at the same time.

-The emotional connection is key to this relationship, and when it’s gone, conflicts can occur.
+This connection is key to the relationship, and when it’s gone, conflicts can occur.
 Although the dynamics of the relationship will evolve over time, it’s still important to maintain this connection no matter how young or old the parents or daughters are.